How to prepare your home for cold weather

 • A battery-powered radio

-We hope we were able to help you prepare your home for cold weather.
-This way, you’ll be able to enjoy the winter and sip your warm tea without having to worry about anything surprising you and ruining your peaceful day.
+We hope we’ve been able to help you prepare your home for the cold weather.
+If you’re well prepared, you’ll be able to enjoy winter and a cup of tea in the warmth, without worrying about anything or having any unpleasant surprises to spoil your moments of relaxation.